 Can you get the rice grains to jump using just your voice?
 When they jump you know the cling film is vibrating.

 - 1. Hum over the bowl.
-Near the cling film but away from the rice grains.
+Near the clingfilm but away from the rice grains.

 - 2. Make your voice deep and try again.

 - 3. Make your voice high and try again.

 - 4. Hum louder.
 Hum softly.

-- 5. Try SHOUTING, but do not blow on the cling film or the rice.
-Your sound must make the rice jump about, not your breath.